Estimated Tax Payments for US Expats: Rules, Deadlines & More

 The rules for paying estimated taxes are the same regardless of whether you live in the US or abroad.
 Specifically, you must make estimated tax payments if you expect to owe at least $1,000 when you file your annual tax return.
 You will need to be proactive in determining this since the IRS won’t inform you of this obligation until after you’ve failed to comply.

 For example, if you earn your full-time income as a self-employed business owner, you will almost certainly need to make estimated tax payments during the year.
-You will do this by estimating your tax liability for each financial quarter, then submitting payment to the IRS by the appropriate deadline.
+You will do this by estimating your tax liability for each financial quarter and then submitting payment to the IRS by the appropriate deadline.
 If you wait until you file your tax return to pay what you owe as a lump sum, you will likely have to pay an underpayment penalty.

 Of course, as an expat, you may not owe anything on your income at all.
 The IRS provides a variety of tax benefits for Americans living overseas, such as: